aronbalog/Vox/README.md

 - [x] DataSource with router and client when deleting resource client receives correct data from router for execution
 - [x] DataSource with path and client when creating resource invokes execute request on client
 - [x] DataSource with path and client when creating resource client receives correct data for execution
+- [x] DataSource with path and client when creating resource client receives userInfo for execution
 - [x] DataSource with path and client when fetching single resource invokes execute request on client
 - [x] DataSource with path and client when fetching single resource client receives correct data for execution
 - [x] DataSource with path and client when fetching resource collection with custom pagination invokes execute request on client